©© Léa Scappini

 Your questions

-• How to equip for ski touring?
+• How do you equip yourself for ski touring?

 Good skis and suitable bindings